top of page

 DR. PAN LIU

 Pan joined the lab in 2017 as a postdoctoral fellow with the support of Western Cognitive Neuroscience Postdoctoral Fund.
 After receiving her PhD degree in social cognitive neuroscience from McGill University in 2015, she completed a two-year postdoctoral training at the Child Study Centre at The Pennsylvania State University.
 Her research interest is centred on the developmental mechanism of psychopathology, with a particular focus on how temperament, cognitive processes, and familial environment contribute to the development of internalizing problems.
-Pan now holds a faculty position at North Dakota State University
+Pan now holds a faculty position at the University of Alberta.

 mcdonnell,christina (2).jpg